 Barbados weather is generally sunny and warm with average temperatures of 86 degrees F. Rainfall occurs primarily between July and December.

-The south coast of Barbados is known for pretty, azure water beaches like Accra Beach, Bottom Bay, and Crane’s Beach.
+The south coast of Barbados is known for pretty, azure water along the likes of Accra Beach, Bottom Bay, and Crane’s Beach.
 If you want to watch waves crash into a rocky coastline or are an experience surfer, the Atlantic-battered east coast of the island has beautiful beaches.
-The world-famous Soup Bowl has great surfing waves that are some of the Caribbean’s best.
+The world-famous Soup Bowl has great waves that are some of the Caribbean’s best for surfing.

-At night, you might be able to hobnob with celebrities, as the island is a popular playground for the wealthy and elite.
+At night, you might just hobnob with celebrities, as the island is a popular playground for the wealthy and elite.